Ahmed-AG/k8s-quick-start-tutorial/lab2.md

 - [./example1-mongoApp/backend-mongo-db.yaml](./example1-mongoApp/backend-mongo-db.yaml): Will create a Deployment and a Service for the backend
 - [./example1-mongoApp/frontend-mongo-express.yaml](./example1-mongoApp/frontend-mongo-express.yaml): Will create a Deployment and a Service for the frontend
 - [./example1-mongoApp/mongodb-configmap.yaml](./example1-mongoApp/mongodb-configmap.yaml): Will create ConfigMap that will have the backend's name
-- Finally We will create `sectret` that has the Database user name and password.
+- Finally, we will create `sectret` that has the Database user name and password.
 We will do that though the command line

+We will begin with creating the secret.

 # Creating the secret: